aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 weight: 123
 ---

-`Task`, `Map` and `Parallel` states may contain a field named `Catch`.
+`Task`, `Map`, and `Parallel` states may contain a field named `Catch`.
 This field's value must be an array of objects, known as catchers.
 Each catcher can be configured to catch a specific type of error.
 ASL defines a set of built-in strings that name well-known errors, all beginning with the `States.` prefix.
 Catchers may also catch custom errors.
-A catcher may be configured to forward to a specific **fallback** state.
-Each fallback state may implement its own error handling logic.
-Built-in errors include:
+Each catcher may be configured to forward to a specific **fallback** state.
+Each fallback state may implement error handling logic.
+Built-in error types include:

 - `States.ALL` - a wildcard that matches any known error name
 - `States.DataLimitExceeded` - an output exceeds quota
-- `States.Runtime` - an runtime exception could not be processed
+- `States.Runtime` - a runtime exception could not be processed
 - `States.HeartbeatTimeout` - a Task state failed to send a heartbeat
-- `States.Timeout` - a Task state either timed out
+- `States.Timeout` - a Task state timed out
-- `States.TaskFailed` - a Task state failed during the execution
+- `States.TaskFailed` - a Task state failed during execution
 - `States.Permissions` - a Task state had insufficient privileges

 Read the documentation for more information on [Error names](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html).